jacobwang7/CS2-Problem-Set-3/README.md

 ### Introduction
-In the `src` directory, you will see a file called `Team.java`. **You will be modifying this file so look at it as you read this description.** This is a class that contains information (variables) and behaviors (methods) associated with a team that plays some sport. `Team` has the following instance variables:
+In the `src` directory, you will see a file called `Team.java`. **You will be modifying this file so look at it as you read this description.** This is a class that contains information (variables) and behaviors (methods) associated with a team that plays some sport. `Team` has two methods: a constructor and a method called `play()`. `Team` has the following instance variables:

 ```java
 String city;